-□ Is the primary caretaker of such an individual in the above category.
-(Documentation in file)

-- □ Is engaged in work activities (Verification in file) - □ Is able to meet requirements under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program (Documentation in file) - □ Is a member of a family receiving assistance, benefits, or services under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program, and has not been found by the state or other administering entity to be in noncompliance with such program (Documentation in file)

-Signature of Family Member

-Signature of PHA Official
+Family: Adult Family Member: This adult family member meets the requirements for being exempted from the PHA's community service requirement for the following reason: 62 years of age or older (Documentation of age in file) Is a person with disabilities and self-certifies below that he or she is unable to comply with the community service requirement (Documentation of HUD definition of disability in file) Tenant certification: I am a person with disabilities and am unable to comply with the community service requirement.
+Signature of Family Member Date Is the primary caretaker of such an individual in the above category.
+(Documentation in file) Is engaged in work activities (Verification in file) Is able to meet requirements under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program (Documentation in file) Is a member of a family receiving assistance, benefits, or services under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program, and has not been found by the state or other administering entity to be in noncompliance with such program (Documentation in file) Signa ture of Family Member Date Signa tture of PHA Official Date